aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/_index.md

 {{% /alert %}}

 ## **Convert Excel Workbook to PDF**
 PDF files are widely used to exchange documents between organizations, government sectors, and individuals.
-It is a standard document format and software developers are often asked to find a way to convert Microsoft Excel files into PDF documents.
+It is a standard document format and software developers are often asked to find ways to convert Microsoft Excel files into PDF documents.

 Aspose.Cells supports converting Excel files to PDF and maintains high visual fidelity in the conversion.